Rufman91/ForceMapAnalysis/README.txt

 $ git stash
 $ git pull

+If command line stuff is not for you, you can also download GitHub Desktop and clone the repository (https://github.com/Rufman91/ForceMapAnalysis.git) from there.
+All needed git features should be available in there, too.

 For further information or if you want to contribute to the programm contact rufman@ilsb.tuwien.ac.at